graezykev/explain-nuance-git-merge-rebase/README.md

 ### Bseline Commit Graph

-Here's the commit graph by now, imagine it as the project **baseline**.
+Here's the commit graph by far, imagine it as the project **baseline**.

 ```css
 A---B [main]